Nako village is India's best-kept secret!

 The locals use solar energy a lot with their solar panels.

-Although Nako is still facing environmental issues as this article by the World Wide Fund for Nature conservation points out.
+Although Nako is still facing environmental issues, as this article by the World Wide Fund for Nature conservation points out.

-🚙 How to get there?
+How to get there?

 The only way to get to Nako is by road.

-That means you can either get there via a driver or if you are a Royal Enfield daredevil then of course with your beloved bullet or the more unusual nerve-racking way, by bus.
+That means you can either get there via a driver or, if you are a Royal Enfield daredevil, then of course with your beloved Bullet, or the more unusual, nerve-racking way, by bus.

-They were scared to the bone and of course, the comfort level is low, however, they would do it again, they said.
+They were scared to the bone, and of course, the comfort level is low; however, they would do it again, they said.

-That means the bus station is a 10-minute walk from the town and during the day it really gets hot.
+That means the bus station is a 10-minute walk from the town, and during the day it really gets hot.

-There is no fixed timing for the bus to pass by, it would be impossible anyway with these roads.
+There is no fixed timing for the bus to pass by; it would be impossible anyway with these roads.

 That's why maybe you might want to look out for other travelers to hire a car with the driver because then it's worth it.

-⌛ When to visit?
+When to visit?

-My point is, if you have traveled so far to see these parts, then you might want to experience the change between Kinnaur, Spiti, and Lahaul valley and the breathtaking landscapes.
+My point is, if you have traveled so far to see these parts, then you might want to experience the change between Kinnaur, Spiti, and Lahaul Valley and the breathtaking landscapes.

-The room rates are lower when the Kunzum is not opened yet and there are fewer people around because the pass is still closed and most tourists don’t see the point of taking the Kinnaur road.
+The room rates are lower when the Kunzum is not open yet and there are fewer people around because the pass is still closed and most tourists don't see the point of taking the Kinnaur road.

-But then you want to pass the glacier pass too at some point so to go back to Manali!
+But then you want to pass the glacier pass too at some point to go back to Manali!

 That is why the end of May/beginning of June is the best time to visit Nako!

-🛏️ Accomodations
+Accomodations

-We stayed in the Lovon guesthouse (the location is wrong on google maps) which is right at the beginning, in the new part of the village.
+We stayed in the Lovon guesthouse (the location is wrong on Google Maps), which is right at the beginning, in the new part of the village.

 I wouldn't recommend any other place.

-The owners are great and hard-working, the drivers stop there too with their travelers.
+The owners are great and hard-working; the drivers stop there too with their travelers.

-The food is divine and even locals come to eat there.
+The food is divine, and even locals come to eat there.

-The rooms are clean and neat and you get the most perfect view.
+The rooms are clean and neat, and you get the most perfect view.

 Plus the point is the big parking space!